University graduates with undergraduate and postgraduate qualifications report on outcomes after completing their education.

 Graduates of Australian higher education institutions take the Graduate Outcomes Survey approximately 4 months after completing their courses.

 The survey provides information on labour market outcomes and graduates’ further study.
 Graduates employed for 35 hours or more per week are defined as fully employed.
 ‘All employed graduates’ includes those employed in any capacity at the time of survey.
+The labour force classification used in the survey aligns with that used by Australian Bureau of Statistics – the Australian and New Zealand Standard Classification of Occupations (ANZSCO).

 Read more about our methodology and this data.